kartoza/stream_feature_extractor/help/source/using_the_plugin.rst

 1. In QGIS, go to Plugins --> Manage and Install Plugins;
 2. Select the All tab;
-3. In the search bar, type 'streame feature extractor';
+3. In the search bar, type 'stream feature extractor';
 4. Select the plugin and click on the Install button.

    .. image:: /examples/plugin_install.png